robjinman/pro_office_calc/release/README.md

 have the form `Pro Office Calculator v1.0.15`.
 * Upload the source package to the launchpad PPAs.
 If the build is a snapshot, upload to the snapshot PPA; if it's a stable build, upload to the non-snapshot PPA.
-* Name the Windows and OS X artifacts with the version number, including any snapshot suffix, e.g.
+* Name the artifacts with the version number, including any snapshot suffix, e.g.
 ProOfficeCalculator_1.0.15+16SNAPSHOT20180719015812.msi.
 * Upload artifacts to S3.
 * Upload a manifest file to S3 so the website can know the versions stored in the bucket and which